OKR Meaning: What It Is and Why It Works

 It’s a goal-setting framework that helps you define what you want to achieve (your Objective) and how you’ll measure progress toward that outcome (your Key Results).

-TL;DR: OKRs help you set ambitious goals and track the outcomes that matter.
+Put simply: OKRs help you set ambitious goals and track the outcomes that matter.

 What Are OKRs, Really?